Renunciation

 MN2

-One should not believe there is no self or that there is a self, as both of these views are an extreme and are not useful.
-For example, if one believes that there is no self, then this prevents them from doing the work of seeing through and abandoning fabricated identity views.
+One should not believe there is no self or that there is a self, as both of these views are extremes and are not useful.
+For example, if one believes that there is no self, it prevents them from doing the work of seeing through and abandoning fabricated identity views.

-More useful is to look at each experience or mind state for stress and unhappiness, which means the mind is taking the experience or circumstance personally.
-It is clinging to desire for an outcome and hasn't adequately seen the causes and conditions that shape the experience or circumstances.
+It is more useful to examine each experience or mind state for stress and unhappiness, which indicate that the mind is taking the experience or circumstance personally.
+The mind is clinging to a desire for a specific outcome and has not adequately recognized the causes and conditions that shape the experience or circumstances.

-Instead one should see through the created sense of self in the experience, see the experience as not-self, not to be taken personally, and detach oneself from clinging to desires or expectations.
+Instead, one should see through the created sense of self in the experience, perceive the experience as not-self, not to be taken personally, and detach from clinging to desires or expectations.

 How does personality view not come to be, lady?